 It may sound drastic, but you’ll be surprised what a difference it makes and how many apps really aren’t important and just get in the way.

 It's also a good idea to take some time to make sure everything is set up.
 This is so important, as you don’t want to be caught out when you need to access something urgently.
+Don't worry if you can't do this though, because the advice below should still work for you and make life a lot easier.

-Email Action Folders
+Set up Email Action Folders

 We’re now going to take a look at a simple way you can get on top of your email and remove a lot of the stress involved with it.
 It’s essentially something you’re better off doing at work but it can also be useful at home.

 There’s nothing worse than an overflowing email inbox when you really need to get things done.
-It’s also the last thing you want to see first thing in the morning and it often feels like it’s taunting us throughout the day.
+It’s also the last thing you want to see first thing in the morning and it often feels like it’s taunting you throughout the day.

 It can really start to get you down after a while, but there are some simple things you can do to sort it out.